Introduction

 ROOTS OF

-2500-1500 BC Contact with ancient Sumerians.
+THE NUMBER CONCEPT IN INDIA2500-1500 BC Contact with ancient Sumerians.
 Indus civilization; proto-Dravidian language; pictographic script; no firm evidence of separate numerals.
 Pre-Vedic PURANAS, "Ancient Writings."

 1500-1001 BC UPANISHADS: Vedic period begins; RIGVEDA, Sacred Book of Verses.